knight-lang/knight-lang/specs.md

 Parenthesis in Knight are whitespace, and are used simply as a way to visually group things.
 However, as Knight programs are quite hard to debug, you could count parenthesis and ensure that parens match

 ## 6.4 Handle undefined behaviour
 The Knight specs have a lot of undefined behaviour to leave a lot up to implementations.
 However, this means that writing Knight programs has a lot of potential pitfalls.
-As such, you may want to catch most forms of undefined behaviour and exit gracefully. (catching _all_ forms is a bit much, eg integer overflow.)
+As such, you may want to catch most forms of undefined behaviour and exit gracefully. (catching _all_ forms is a bit much, e.g. integer overflow.)

 ## 6.5 `USE(string)`: Import other knight files
 Currently, to import files, you need to use the `` ` `` function: `` EVAL ` + "cat " filename ``.
 However, this is quite dangerous if `filename` has any shell characters in it.